Public Vs Private Colleges: How Are They Different?

 For instance, elite private colleges with a long history of generating outstanding graduates in a range of fields, like Harvard, Yale, and Stanford, have long been recognized as some of the most renowned and exclusive institutions in the world.

-Public colleges and universities do not inherently have a worse reputation or status, though.
+However, public colleges and universities do not inherently have a worse reputation or status.

 Several public institutions have a long history of excellence and have turned out graduates who are successful in many different disciplines.